How To Clean Your Lash Extensions

 1. Do NOT use makeup remover wipes while wearing lash extensions.
 They're full of nasty oils, glycols and emollients that lash extensions do not like which cause your extensions to fall off prematurely.
 Very prematurely!
 They won't last long at all when using makeup wipes.
 Makeup wipes are not a good way to cleanse your face in general as they leave makeup residue on your skin.

 3. Do NOT use face cloths, sponges, makeup pads, cotton buds or other items on or near your lash extensions.
 These will tug at your lashes causing damage and premature lash loss.

 3. Do NOT rub your eyes vigorously while cleansing - clean your lash extensions with light fingertip pressure only.
 I recommend using a cleansing brush like the ones I sell to my clients.
 Rigorous rubbing will cause premature lash loss as well as roughed up/damaged natural lashes that are short and frail and won't be able to hold extensions safely.
 It doesn't take much to cause damage to your lashes, so always be gentle!

 When should you clean your lash extensions?

 How to clean your lash extensions:

 If you'd like to purchase lash extension products to ensure a long lasting set of lash extensions please visit my Lash Shop.
 Shipping is available to Australia, New Zealand, USA and Canada.

-I hope this post was helpful to you, remember to subscribe to the blog to get email updates on future posts.
+I hope this post was helpful to you, remember to subscribe to the blog further down this page to get email updates on future posts.